-- Most development on a site such as this will reduce some views from residential properties to a greater or lesser degree.
-The loss of panoramic long-distance view may be compensated for by the partial maintenance of important views over or between buildings, augmented by visual interest and high levels of architectural quality in new development. - G2 The view of the north west window of the Hunter building from the base of the flight of steps on the pedestrian accessway leading down from Rawhiti Terrace to Kelburn Parade (opposite the Hunter building) should be maintained. - G3 Any detrimental visual impact of large numbers of parked cars should be either reduced by partial screening or eliminated by careful planning.
+G18 Most development on a site such as this will reduce some views from residential properties to a greater or lesser degree.
+The loss of panoramic long-distance view may be compensated for by the partial maintenance of important views over or between buildings, augmented by visual interest and high levels of architectural quality in new development.

+- G219 The view of the north west window of the Hunter building from the base of the flight of steps on the pedestrian accessway leading down from Rawhiti Terrace to Kelburn Parade (opposite the Hunter building) should be maintained. - G320 Any detrimental visual impact of large numbers of parked cars should be either reduced by partial screening or eliminated by careful planning. - G21 Provide for the visibility of the vegetated escarpment between The Terrace and the campus from the city by creating view shafts between and over buildings onto areas of open green space.